What Business Licenses & Permits are Needed in Mississippi?

-Starting a business in Mississippi will mean potentially registering with a number of federal, state and local agencies.
-Let’s take a look at common licenses and permits a business will register for in Mississippi.
+Starting a in will mean potentially registering with a number of federal, and local agencies.
+Let’s take a look at common licenses and permits a will register for in .

-There is no general state of Mississippi business license, however many cities require businesses to be licensed in order to operate.
-Rules for business registration vary depending on location and what the business does.
-Below are a few cities that have licensing requirements.
+There is no general of , however many cities require businesses to be licensed in order to operate.
+Rules for registration vary depending on location and what the does.
+Below are a few cities that have requirements.

-Jackson – All businesses operating in the city will need to obtain a business license through the Department of Planning and Economic Development.
-Businesses located outside of the incorporated area are required to get a Privilege License through the Jackson County Tax Collector’s Office.
+Jackson – All businesses operating in the city will need to obtain a through the Department of Planning and Economic Development.
+Businesses located outside of the incorporated area are required to get a through the Jackson County Collector’s Office.

-Gulfport – The City of Aurora requires a business license for liquor establishments, pawn shops, second hand stores, home-based day cares and more.
+Gulfport – The City of Aurora requires a for liquor establishments, pawn shops, second hand stores, home-based day cares and more.

-Hattiesburg – All businesses operating in the city will need to obtain a Privilege Tax License from the Hattiesburg Tax Department.
+Hattiesburg – All businesses operating in the city will need to obtain a Privilege from the Hattiesburg Department.
 Additional registrations will be required for businesses selling alcohol, contractors, pawn shops and more.

-The cost for a business license will vary depending on the type of business and city.
+The for a will vary depending on the type of and city.

-Businesses purchasing merchandise to resell will usually want to obtain a Mississippi Resale Certificate in order to not pay sales tax for merchandise that is being resold to customers.
+Businesses purchasing merchandise to resell will usually want to obtain a Resale Certificate (sometimes called a pay for merchandise that is being resold to customers.) in order to not

-A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in Mississippi include; contractors, foresters, tattoo artists and many more.
-Additional information, fees and licensing requirements for professions are available from the State of Mississippi.
+A variety of professions in the are regulated and need to be registered before offering certain services.
+A few common professions that require in include; contractors, foresters, tattoo artists and many more.
+Additional information, fees and requirements for professions are available from the of .

 In addition to professional licenses, there are a number of other licenses that may be needed:

-- Health Facilities Licensure and Certification Mississippi State Department of Health (includes child care and nursing homes plus others)
+- Health Facilities Licensure and Certification Department of Health (includes child care and nursing homes plus others)

-- Restaurants/Catering Mississippi State Department of Health (any business that has a food service permit must also have the ServSafe Food Sanitation Certification)
+- Restaurants/Catering Department of Health (any that has a food service must also have the ServSafe Food Sanitation Certification)

-Assumed Name Registration – While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for an Assumed Name (also known as a Doing Business As or DBA) with the County Clerk’s Office in the county where the business is located.
+While not a , it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for an Assumed Name (also known as a Doing As, DBA), or Trade Name) with the County Clerk’s Office in the county where the is located.

-These are a few of the most common business licenses, but there are way too many licenses and permits in Mississippi for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are some of the most common licenses, but there are far too many licenses and permits for us to keep track of.
+Before starting your , be sure to check with the City Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding .